hongseok-yang/graduatePL19/README.md

 #### [1 December] The due date for the second critical review is approaching.

 As announced in the beginning of this course, the deadline for the second critical review is the midnight of the 9th of December in 2019 (Monday).
-To write a sensible review, you will have to study quite a bit.
+To write a sensible review, you will have to study not a small amount of materials.
 So, make sure that you start this assignment early enough.

 #### [1 December] [Homework5](https://github.com/hongseok-yang/graduatePL19/blob/master/Homework/Homework5/homework5-questions.pdf) is out.

 You don't have to submit your answers.
-But I strongly recommend you to try the questions in the homework before the final exam.
+In fact, even if you submit something, we won't mark it.
+But I strongly recommend you to try the questions in the homework, at least before the final exam.

 #### [17 November] [Homework4](https://github.com/hongseok-yang/graduatePL19/blob/master/Homework/Homework4/homework4-questions.pdf) is out.